andreasfink/ulibgt/README.txt

-ulibgt helps to do routing of SCCP messages and defines some basic objects used by ulibsccp.
-It is independent of ulibsccp so it can be used for non active processing such as in a tracefile analayzer or config tool which does not have any active links.
+estpulibgt helps to do routing of SCCP messages and defines some basic objects used by ulibsccp.
+It is independent of ulibsccp so it can be used for non active processing such as in a tracefile analayzer or config tool which does not have any active links.estp

-The GT routing logic is as following
+The GT routing logic is as following2

 1. on a incoming MTP3 linkset, a SCCP message comes in.